k8s-at-home/charts/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing!
 We will try to test and integrate the change as soon as we can.
 There is no need to bump or check in on a pull request (it will clutter the discussion of the request).

-Also don't be worried if the request is closed or not integrated sometimes our priorities might not match the priorities of the pull request.
-Don't fret, the open source community thrives on forks and GitHub makes it easy to keep your changes in a forked repo.
+Also, don't be worried if the request is closed or not integrated sometimes our priorities might not match the priorities of the pull request.
+Don't fret, the open-source community thrives on forks and GitHub makes it easy to keep your changes in a forked repo.
 -->

 **Description of the change**